SonicWall Warns Firewall Hardware Bugs Under Attack

 “As additional mitigation, you should also immediately reset all credentials associated with your SMA or SRA device, as well as any other devices or systems using the same credentials,” the company wrote.

 SonicWall ranked sixth, with 3 percent market share, in IDC’s rankings for global security appliance hardware in Q4 of 2020, behind Huawei (4 percent).
-More specifically within the enterprise firewall market, SonicWall is considered a top player, ranking sixth according to JC Market Research.
+More specifically within the enterprise secure VPN market, SonicWall is considered a top player: It ranks sixth, according to JC Market Research.

 Year-to-date, SonicWall has had a number of security fires to put out.
 In June, the company was forced to roll out an updated fix for a flaw affecting some 800,000 devices that could result in crashes or prevent users from connecting to corporate resources.
 In March, researchers reported a Mirai variant was targeting known flaws in SonicWall devices.
 And in January, the security vendor investigated zero-day vulnerabilities in its SMA 100 series hardware.